GAAP: Generally Accepted Accounting Principles

 The Takeaway

-GAAP is the set of accounting rules and principles that public U.S. companies must follow when putting together financial statements.
+GAAP accounting principles are what public U.S. companies must follow when putting together financial statements.
 The goal of GAAP is to hold publicly traded companies accountable and ensure their financial statements are complete, consistent, and comparable.

 If you’re seeking financing for your business, SoFi is here to support you.
 On SoFi’s marketplace, you can shop and compare financing options for your business in minutes.